fspacheco/playground-UlMWyvCJ/lessons/lesson1.md

 # How to initialize a variable with C string

-There are different ways to initialize a variable with C string.
+There are different ways to initialize a variable to access C string.

 ```C
 char *char_ptr = "Look Here";